-General Fund - The general fund is the City's primary operating fund.
+General Fund - The general fund is a major fund and the City's primary operating fund.
 It accounts for all financial resources of the general government, except those required to be accounted for in another fund.
-The activity of City Hall Public Corporation is blended with the general fund.
-This is a major fund.
+City Hall Public Corporation is blended with the general fund.